SlavkoPar/JSBelgrade-MERN/README.md

 ### App structure
   Client app is created by command: `npx create-react-app JSBelgrade-MERN typescript`\
-  and moved to the folder `/client`
+  and moved to the folder `/client`\
   Project uses React Hooks.\
-  This template treats Parent -> Child entity relation, known as 1:N relation.
+  This template treats Parent -> Child entity relation, known as 1:N relation.\
+  We could create additional templates too.\
   We have **GlobalProvider** and another **Provider** for each Page
   ```
   <GlobalProvider>